 A critical aspect in determining a need for accommodation is supporting documentation that enables The Director of Student Disability Services to understand the student’s strengths and challenges.
 The diagnostic documentation must confirm the existence of a disability and provide evidence on the functional impact the disability has on academics or other major life activities.

 General Documentation Guidelines

 DePauw University strives to maximize student potential by providing reasonable accommodations that ensure equal access to both campus living and academic environments.

 The process of requesting accommodations begins with the student completing the Self –Disclosure Form.
 The Self –Disclosure Form needs to be completed by the student in his/her words, using the most comfortable mode of response for written expression (handwritten, typewritten or dictation software).

-The completed Self –Disclosure Form should be returned to The Director of Student Disability Services (mail, email, fax, or personally delivered).
-It can be returned alone, or with supporting documentation.
+The completed Self –Disclosure Form should be returned to Student Disability Services along with supporting documentation.
 All documentation and discussions will be confidential.

-Supporting documentation is critical to validate the presence of a disability, but more importantly, it allows The Director of Student Disability Services to develop a learning profile of the student in order to determine if accommodations are appropriate, and if so, what specific accommodations are appropriate, reasonable and necessary.
+Supporting documentation is critical to validate the presence of a disability, but more importantly, it allows The Director of Student Disability Services to develop a learning profile of the student in order to determine accommodations that are appropriate, reasonable, and necessary.
 Accommodations are always determined on a case-by-case basis.
 Supporting documentation to accompany the student self-disclosure can include a combination of: